SSoelvsten/cal/README.md

 ## Usage

+The *configure.in* file has not been updated for modern systems.
-Run the *configure* script to create a *Makefile* with the desired targets.
+So, just run the premade *configure* script already present to create a *Makefile* with the desired targets.

 ```bash
 ./configure